FredHutch/FAUST_Nextflow/README.md

 | [main.nf](main.nf)                                     | This is the `Nextflow` script for `FAUST`                                                                                                                                              |
 | [nextflow](nextflow)                                   | This is a static version of the `Nextflow` tool                                                                                                                                        |

+# FAUST Commands

+FAUST has multiple commands.
+Only one command can be specified during execution.

+## `generate_annotations`

+The `generate_annotations` command will perform `FAUST` only up to the `grow annotation forest` step of `FAUST`.
+It will not perform discovery.

+This command is to speed up and enable tuning `FAUST` parameters for the `discover_phenotypes` command

+## `discover_phenotypes`

+The `discover_phenotypes` command is the full execution of `FAUST` by default it will perform a best effort analysis of the provided data, but if that does not provide the desired results tuning via parameters will need to be performed.

 # Quick Start - Local Execution

 ## Create the FAUST input requirements